Last updated July 2026

-The Lake Rotoiti Scenic Reserve sits 20 kilometres north-east of Rotorua on State Highway 30, encompassing native forest around the shores of Lake Rotoiti and Lake Rotoehu.
-The reserve’s main walking track — Hinehopu’s Track (also known as Hongi’s Track) — connects the two lakes through a corridor of mature native bush, following a route with significant Māori and early European history.
-Lake Rotoiti itself is a popular recreational lake for boating, fishing, and swimming, and the reserve provides walking access to the lakeshore forest that surrounds it.
+The Lake Rotoiti Scenic Reserve lies 20 kilometres north-east of Rotorua off State Highway 30 and protects native forest along the shores of Lake Rotoiti and Lake Rotoehu.
+The reserve forms part of Rotorua’s network of lakeside parks and scenic reserves managed for recreation and conservation.
+Its main feature is Hinehopu’s Track, also known as Hongi’s Track, which links the two lakes through mature bush and carries both Māori and early European history.
+Lake Rotoiti itself supports boating, fishing and swimming, with easy walking access to the shoreline forest.

 Practical Information